Small Business Administration Paycheck Protection Program

 - Ensure the email address you are using to log in is the email address the authorized signer used to apply for the loan.

 - Check your junk, spam, or email quarantine folders for messages from [email protected] .
 Please do not attempt to send a message to this address as it is not monitored.

 The U.S. Congress revised the PPP so that borrowers are no longer required to begin repayment six months after the date of the loan.

-After you complete your application for forgiveness of your PPP loan, we will notify you when we receive the forgiveness amount from the Small Business Administration.
-If the forgiveness amount is less than 100% of the PPP loan balance, we will also inform you of the amount of your monthly payment and the date on which your monthly payments are due.
+After you complete your application for forgiveness of your PPP loan, we will notify you when we receive the forgiveness amount from the SBA.
+If the forgiveness amount is less than 100% of the PPP loan balance, you must repay the portion of the PPP loan that is not forgiven.
+Monthly payments of principal and interest on such amount will commence after the portion of the loan that is forgiven is transmitted to the Bank.
+We will also inform you of the amount of your monthly payment and the date on which your monthly payments are due.
 If you apply for forgiveness of your PPP loan, monthly principal and interest payments will commence on the date on which the portion of the loan that is forgiven is transmitted to the lender.